 Myopia Control Clinic

-Effective Treatments are Now Available in Westbrook and Portland to Control Nearsightedness in Children and Young Adults
+Effective Treatments are Now Available in Westbrook to Control Nearsightedness in Children and Young Adults

 Myopia (nearsightedness) is a visual condition that causes the distance vision to become blurry.
 It can start as early as age 7, and it progressively gets worse until the early to mid-20s.